Hadrianutherae/Multithreaded-Java-WebServer/docs/README.md

   <img src="https://github.com/Hadrianutherae/Multithreaded-Java-WebServer/blob/main/planning/classDiagram.png">
 </p>

 To further illustrate this, observe the following diagram.
 The server is booted and it starts serving a directory under a given port.
 Whenever a request comes to the server, the server creates a new thread and binds the incoming request to the Request Object and carries on with the serving of the directory.
-This way, the server can cater many more requests in parallel.
+This way, the server can cater many more requests in parallel and the user is being served in its own dedicated thread.
 <p align="center">
   <img src="https://github.com/Hadrianutherae/Multithreaded-Java-WebServer/blob/main/planning/sequence.png">
 </p>